Electrical Ground Fault Detection in Oregon (Eugene & Portland) and Washington State (Everett, Renton, Seattle & Tacoma)

 Identification of electronic ground faults, shorts and opens: Utilizing Multi Meters, Electronic Transmitter and Receiver with A-frame to identify the precise location of electronic ground faults.

 Buried cables do occasionally fail, for a variety of reasons and in many different ways.
-Lightening strikes, overloads or surges, installation problems, shovel and rodent damage are some of the common causes of damage that can lead to cable failure.
-Any discontinuity in the cable jacket which allows moisture in over time corrodes the conductors.
+Lightning strikes, overloads or surges, installation problems, shovel and rodent damage are some of the common causes of damage that can lead to cable failure.
+Any discontinuity in the cable jacket which allows moisture in overtime corrodes the conductors.
 Cables fail either open circuit, short circuit or somewhere in between, to earth and/or to another conductor in the cable.
 The type of fault should be determined as different faults require different approaches.
 A persistent fault to earth (a ground fault) is usually most accurately and most easily found with an A-frame.
 Open and short circuits are best found with a TDR, and a ‘flashing’ fault that only happens at high voltages usually requires a high voltage surge generator or ‘thumper’.
 Most transmitters in a fault finding system will have some way to indicate if there is a path to ground such as an ammeter or ohmmeter and some have both.
-If there is a path to earth, the a-frame is still one of the most popular and most recommended methods when the conductor is not enclosed in duct.
+If there is a path to earth, the A-frame is still one of the most popular and most recommended methods when the conductor is not enclosed in duct.

 We can build on the methods of basic locating to detect persistent earth faults.
 We showed that cable locating is achieved by creating an alternating current (AC) on a cable and tracing the resulting AC electromagnetic (EM) field with a tuned receiver.
 A-frame systems differ in that in addition to the locate signal, we add a pulsed DC current (for ground fault locating) to the cable under test (CUT).
 The use of DC allows the detection of current direction and will lead the user towards a fault.
 Where there is contact with the earth, this current will flow out of the CUT at the fault and back to the ground stake of the transmitter.
 The current will be concentrated near the fault(s) and the ground stake but from those points will travel very wide and deep in search of the path of least resistance.
 Current through a resistance makes a voltage.
 The flow of the pulsed DC through the impedance of the earth will create a slight DC voltage and that is how we find faults.
 The addition of an A-frame to a locator basically turns the locator into a very sensitive voltmeter and following the pulsing DC through the earth with the A-frame gives a direction to and magnitude of the fault(s).